-I presented this theme to my students as ‘homework inspiration’ during a break from lessons while I was travelling last year.
-The response was amazing so thought I would suggest this to Seiseki Umemura to use as one of his lessons themes.
+I presented this theme to my students as ‘homework inspiration’ during their class break while travelling last year.
+The response was amazing so thought why not suggest this to Seiseki Umemura to use as one of his lessons.

-I haven’t spoken to anyone who did the lesson to see what challenges they came up against.
-If it was me I would jump at this especially to do something a little ‘way-out’ where two main subjects have to work together to form a strong focal theme to complete the arrangement.
+I haven’t spoken to anyone who did the lesson to see if they really enjoyed it but if it was me I would jump at the challenge to do something where two min features have to work together to form the focal theme of the arrangement.

-I suppose one could approach this theme a couple of ways: – maybe by following Book 3 Lesson, then applying squares made of unconventional material.
+I suppose one could approach this theme a couple of ways: – maybe by following Book 3 Lesson 1, then applying squares made of unconventional material.
 Another method could be form squares with the plant material and arrange in a vertical position.
-Whichever way you choose it will certainly fit the brief.
-One thing I noticed no one made actual squares just the out line of a square (still within the context of the theme).
+Whichever way you choose it will fit the brief.

-Why not try this theme for fun drawing on your knowledge of attaching unconventional materials plus discovering new properties whilst forming squares with your material
+Why not try this theme for fun plus drawing on your knowledge of attaching unconventional materials plus discovering new properties of your material